MitchellAW/FlandersBOT/README.md

 # FlandersBOT
 A discord bot built in python using the discord.py API with commands surrounding The Simpsons, Futurama and Rick and Morty.

-FlandersBOT is entirely focused toward providing commands for The Simpsons, Futurama and Rick and Morty quotes/content.
-FlandersBOT uses Frinkiac, Morbotron and Master of All Science to provide commands for both random and searchable Simpsons, Futurama and Rick and Morty images/gifs with their appropriate quotes embedded.
+FlandersBOT provides commands for The Simpsons, Futurama and Rick and Morty quoting/searching/content.
+FlandersBOT uses [Frinkiac](https://frinkiac.com/), [Morbotron](https://morbotron.com/) and [Master of All Science](https://masterofallscience.com/) to provide commands for both random and searchable Simpsons, Futurama and Rick and Morty images/gifs with their appropriate quotes embedded.

 ## Invite URL
 https://discordapp.com/oauth2/authorize?client_id=221609683562135553&scope=bot&permissions=19456